Americans feel high school dropouts should not get driver's licenses

-"It's interesting that fewer women than men agree with this law because women in general are naturally concerned first about safety and security," stated Delia Passi, Founder of WomenCertified.com, in a press release.
-"However, women may see this as impacting the ability of our kids to be a future breadwinner, which is still considered by women in a national survey as an important criteria for selecting a mate.
+"It's interesting that fewer women than men agree with this law because women, in general, are naturally concerned first about safety and security," stated Delia Passi, founder of WomenCertified.com, in a press release.
+"However, women may see this as impacting the ability of our kids to be a future breadwinner, which is still considered by women in a national survey as an important criterion for selecting a mate.
 To garner more support from women we should consider engaging parents in programs that tie school performance to their children's eligibility to earn a driver's license.
 Make it a family affair."

 Top five cities that agree with this law:

 Top five cities that disagree with this law:

 - Los Angeles